Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 03:45:20

 And I'm just gonna give you the sturge one because I don't know who would cut open, absolutely serious.
-Anyway, Grayson, that's fair and wood Grace and starts stabbing stuff, with an arrow in his hand.
+Anyway, [[Grayson]], that's fair and wood Grace and starts stabbing stuff, with an arrow in his hand.
 Until he hit something hard and then he's like sick.
 Mmm.
 Someone's very, very testy today close to me.

 03:45:44